 Testicular Cancer

 The National Cancer Institute defines testicular cancer as cancer that forms in the tissues of one or both testicles.
-The disease is more common in younger and middle-aged men with most diagnoses made with patients between 20 and 35 years old.
-White men are four times more likely to get the disease than black men.
+The disease is more common in younger adult men, with most diagnoses made in patients between 20 and 34 years old.
+In the U.S., White men are about four times more likely to develop testicular cancer than Black men.

 What Is the Survival Rate for Testicular Cancer?

-Survival rates for men with testicular cancer can also offer some peace of mind.
-The five-year survival rate for the disease is 99% provided the cancer is in a localized state; even regional and distant stages have five-year survival rates of 96% and 74%, respectively.
+Survival rates for men with testicular cancer also offer reassurance.
+When testicular cancer is confined to the testicle, the five‑year survival rate is about 99%.
+Even when the cancer has spread to regional lymph nodes or distant organs, five‑year survival rates remain high at approximately 96% and 74%, respectively.